Training Calendar

 Self-determination, informed choice, and dignity of risk are integral components of effective and authentic person-centered employment planning for job seekers with intellectual disabilities.
 This free online course will include strategies and resources on how to support the development and inclusion of these components in employment services for people with disabilities.

-The course will be available 24/7 during the month of September so you can log in at your convenience and complete the work.
+The course will be available 24/7 during the months of September and October so you can log in at your convenience and complete the work.
 The course has 2 hours’ worth of content, and you will receive a letter of completion which can be used for educator professional credits and employment staff professional development hours.
-Questions about this training should be sent to lara.enein@umb.edu
+Questions about this training should be sent to kelly.wanzer@umb.edu.

 This course is appropriate for educators, employment specialists, career planners and job coaches who assists individuals with disabilities to find and maintain jobs in the community.